shyamgj1900/tp/docs/DeveloperGuide.md

 ![Example 3](assets/images/timetableAdd3.png)

-The following sequence diagrams shows the `timetable add` operation:
+The following sequence diagrams shows the `timetable add` mechanism:

 ❕Note: The sequence diagram for the add mechanism has been split into 2 parts for better readability:
 * The following diagram shows the sequence of parsing the user input and executing `TimetableCommand#addLesson()`